Speaker: Rabbi Nasan Maimon. Date of recording: 2014-05-26. This section is based on Likutey Moharan I, Torah 59.

 *18:30 – PARAGRAPH 14.
 Four cups of wine that we drink at the Pesach seder.
 Judgment is compared to drinking wine.
 What is the “cup of salvation”?

-19:32 – The two opposite powers of wine.
+19:32 – The two opposing powers of wine.
 Brief summary of the sefiros (conduits of Hashem’s light) and how mishpat balances them.

 27:30 – End of clip for Parshas Shemini.

 27:46 – Wine is used for kiddush to bring in Shabbos or Yom Tov because it’s an aspect of mishpat.
-When Shabbos comes in, souls enter into the arena of holiness.
-At this point we can lift up the cup of joy, the kos for kiddush.
+When Shabbos comes in, a Jewish soul can enter a realm of holiness above that of weekdays by lifting up the cup of joy, the kos for kiddush.

-35:00 – Tefilas Layl Shabbos repeatedly includes the word “mishpat” and words related to it.
+35:00 – Tefilas layl Shabbos (the Friday evening prayer) repeatedly includes the word “mishpat” and words related to it.

 40:00 – Wine can bring joy to the heart when the fire of mishpat is strong enough to burn away the klipos (spiritual coverings) around the heart.